-Volcanic rocks predominate in the eastern half of the map-area.
+Volcanie rocks predominate in the eastern half of the map area.
 They comprise pyroclastics intercalated with feldspar porphyry flows.
 Invariably there are minor amounts of sediments interlayered with the pyroclastics.

-In the field these rocks are seen to be in all stages of alteration from fresh-appearing purple and green fragmental rocks and light green and white feldspar porphyry flows to pale, metasometic equivalents.
-In the least altered areas it is seen that lapilli tuff and volcanic breccies are the most common rock types.
+In the field these rocks are seen to be in all stages of alteration from fresh-appearing purple and green fragmental rocks and light green and white feldspar porphyry flows to pale, metasomatic equivalents.
+In the least altered areas it is seen that lapilli tuff and volcanic breccias are the most common rock types.
 Where the volcanic rocks are partly altered they are usually a pale shade of green.
-Some are massive greenstones while others are schistose greenstones.
+Some are massive greenstones while others are schistose.
 In the schistose types the fragments have been elongated.
-In very highly altered varieties outlines of fragments have been obliterated - the resultant rock in most places is some shade of pale grey or buff.
+Outlines of the fragments become fainter with increasing alteration.
+In very highly altered varieties the fragments have been completely obliterated and the rock is usually a pale grey colour.

 In thin section it is seen that even the freshest appearing varieties have suffered extensive alteration.
-This alteration has destroyed many of the original features, although in most sections a clastic texture is still preserved.
+The alteration has destroyed many of the original features, although in most sections a clastic texture is still preserved.
 Any shards originally present in the matrix have been destroyed.
-All volcanic rocks that were studied in thin section contain
+All volcanic rocks that were studied in thin section contain some plagioclase.
+In every section, except an oligoclasebearing flow, it was noted that the plagioclase had been completely albitized and was in all stages of replacement by calcite and "sericite".
+In some specimens, the albitized plagioclase is very fresh in appearance.